Crabman-DF-Mods/dwarfcrafted/README.md

 - __Magma Cows:__ cows made of magma, found deep underground.
 [Inspired by official concept art that never made it into the actual game](https://static.wikia.nocookie.net/minecraft_gamepedia/images/3/30/Magma_Cow_Concept_Art_1.png/revision/latest?cb=20210917155551).

 ### Creatures from Minecraft Dungeons (including DLC)
+- __Corrupted Cauldrons:__ massive cauldrons full of noxious purple fluid.
+They can expel from within bursts of purple fire, or monsters made of pink slime.
+- __Pink Slimes:__ liquid monsters from the insides of corrupted cauldrons.
+They come shaped as blobs, giant blobs, humanoids, spiders, or in winged form.
 - __Redstone Cubes:__ cube-shaped chunks of solid redstone, given life by magic.
 They are found underground.
 - __Redstone Golems:__ magically animated statues made of redstone, with a stone coating.
 They are found underground.
 - __Redstone Monstrosities:__ massive, horned, magically animated statues made of redstone, with a stone coating, and the ability to spit fireballs.
 They are found underground.